 Repair and maintenance costs are charged to expense as incurred, whereas the cost of renewals and betterments that extend the useful lives of property and equipment are capitalized as additions to the related assets.
-Retirements, sales and disposals of assets are recorded by removing the cost and accumulated depreciation accounts with any resulting gain or loss reflected in the consolidated statements of operations.
+Retirements, sales and disposals of assets are recorded by removing the cost and accumulated depreciation from the asset and accumulated depreciation accounts with any resulting gain or loss reflected in the consolidated statements of operations.